panisonic1996/Wine-Quality-Analysis/README.md

 ### Wine-Quality-Analysis :wine_glass: :wine_glass: :wine_glass:
-:wine_glass: :wine_glass:

 ### This is a project to explore the various characteristics and quality of wine.
 Data for analysis has been taken from the site “https://winestatistics.com/”.

   *“WineStatistics is a wine tasting community, meant to describe modern wine by quantifying its subjective qualities (visual aspect, nose and palate) into comparable data indexes, so that the end result is a easy-to-read and 100% comparable wine rating system.
 Our goal is to provide you, the reader, with a flexible tool, that will allow you to compare wines side by side.
 For example, you will be able to compare a wine that you have tasted, to a wine you only intend to taste or buy”.*

-  Wines are evaluated according to the following indicators: color, aroma, flavor, sweetness, alcohol, acidity, tannin, balance, finish, aftertaste.
+  Wines are evaluated according to the following indicators:
+   :wine_glass: color, aroma, flavor, sweetness, alcohol, acidity, tannin, balance, finish, aftertaste.

   Wine rating has following structure:
   - 93 – 100 (great) - a wine that has all the traits to become legendary